 He has also written two feature length scripts (unproduced), and scored many.

-Over the years Blanco has garnered positive press for his work in Jazz as leader of Steve Blanco Trio, SBT, which featured Sunny Jain & Adam Roberts.
-Their work has been called “Progressive Jazz at its finest” & ”Bill Evans trio at its tightest, combined with the rambling, unpredictable theatricality of Ahmad Jamal at his best, and then increase the intensity quotient five notches.” –All About Jazz
+In the past All About Jazz had this to say about the Steve Blanco Trio (Steve’s Jazz piano trio): “Bill Evans Trio at its tightest, combined with the unpredictable theatricality of Ahmad Jamal at his best, and then increase the intensity quotient five notches.”

 Steve is an active music teacher of piano, drums, and bass.
 He also coaches kids’ Rock bands, and is becoming well known as such, with a diverse array of clients.

 In addition, Blanco is repairing, modifying, and working on guitars.